domRiddle/ASF/Docker.md

 ASF is available through 4 main types of **[tags](https://hub.docker.com/r/justarchi/archisteamfarm/tags)**:

-### `master`
+### `main`

-This tag always points to the ASF built from latest commit in master branch, which works the same as experimental AppVeyor build described in our **[release cycle](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Release-cycle)**.
+This tag always points to the ASF built from latest commit in `main` branch, which works the same as experimental AppVeyor build described in our **[release cycle](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Release-cycle)**.
 Typically you should avoid this tag, as it's the highest level of bugged software dedicated to developers and advanced users for development purposes.
-The image is being updated with each commit in the master GitHub branch, therefore you can expect very often updates (and stuff being broken), just like in our AppVeyor build.
+The image is being updated with each commit in the `main` GitHub branch, therefore you can expect very often updates (and stuff being broken), just like in our AppVeyor build.
 It's here for us to mark current state of ASF project, which is not necessarily guaranteed to be stable or tested, just like pointed out in our release cycle.
 This tag should not be used in any production environment.

 ### `released`

 Very similar to the above, this tag always points to the latest **[released](https://github.com/JustArchiNET/ArchiSteamFarm/releases)** ASF version, including pre-releases.
-Compared to `master` tag, this image is being updated each time a new GitHub tag is pushed.
+Compared to `main` tag, this image is being updated each time a new GitHub tag is pushed.
 Dedicated to advanced/power users that love to live on the edge of what can be considered stable and fresh at the same time.
 This is what we'd recommend if you don't want to use `latest` tag.
 Please note that using this tag is equal to using our **[pre-releases](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Release-cycle)**.

 ### `latest`